bloobsky/complain-it/README.md

 This Project uses Semantic Versioning (https://semver.org/)

--->0.1.10 -- Added function Delete in 'Complain for a job section' -->0.1.9 -- search_for.html update (removed unneccesary paragraph) -->0.1.8 -- Added  'media queries' for photos uploaded to be presented differently on all devices
+-->0.1.11 -- Adjusted for proper displaying of new function -->0.1.10 -- Added function Delete in 'Complain for a job section' -->0.1.9 -- search_for.html update (removed unneccesary paragraph) -->0.1.8 -- Added  'media queries' for photos uploaded to be presented differently on all devices